Turkey Hunting Season

 - Spring Turkey Season daily shooting hours for May 10 through May 23 are one-half hour before sunrise to sunset.

-- Hunters may only use shotguns (loaded with #4 shot or smaller), crossbows, or vertical bows in the Spring Season.
+- Hunters may only use shotguns (loaded with #4 shot or smaller), crossbows, vertical bows, or air guns that shoot arrows or bolts in the Spring Season.

 - Dogs and organized drives may not be used.